Village Scenes

-Village Scenes, Sz.
-78, BB 87a, also known as Falun, Dedinské scény, or its German title, Dorfszenen, (Note: As this composition was written in the spirit of the German lied, it has only been published with the German title.) is a collection of Slovak folk songs for female voice and piano by Hungarian composer Béla Bartók.
-It was completed in 1924.
+Falun (In the Village), Sz.
+78, BB 87a, is a 1924 set of five Slovak folk songs for female voice and piano by Hungarian composer Béla Bartók.

+Bartók arranged the last three of the songs two years later for four (or eight) female voices and small orchestra.
+These were published in 1927 by Universal Edition in Vienna under the title Three Village Scenes (or Tri dedinské scény, or Drei Dorfszenen) and were assigned the number Sz.
+79 when András Szőllősy made his catalog.

 Background

 Bartók, a composer primarily known for collecting and arranging folk music from central and eastern Europe, wrote this set of folk songs while on a project and journey around Europe that spanned several decades, starting around the 1900s.
 The folk tunes were collected in and around the Zólyom County area, which is in modern-day Slovakia, around 1915–6.
 It was finished in December 1924 in Budapest and dedicated to his second wife, Ditta.
 It was engraved and published under Universal Edition some years later, in 1927, along with many other song collections made in earlier years.
 It then faded into obscurity until Béla's son, Peter Bartók, revised and republished the piece in 1994, by examining both the published version and the manuscripts left behind by the composer together with scholars Eve Beglarian and Nelson Dellamaggiore.